V-prajit/Enpassant/README.md

 npm run mock      # Use mock responses (no authentication needed)
 ```

-Visit http://localhost:5173 to use the application.
+Visit http://localhost:3000 (or http://localhost:5173 for manual start) to use the application.
 The frontend will automatically try to connect to your local backend first, and if that's not available, it will fall back to production or use mock responses.

 ## Project Structure